AuHau/giTrack/docs/configuration.md

 > binary internal storage

-Pickled giTrack's state with some level of configuration and
+Pickled giTrack's state with some level of configuration and some other data about repos.

 ## Global configuration